-With hundreds if not thousands of Lemonade recipes out there, it's time you set your cooking apart from ours.
+With hundreds if not thousands of Lemonade recipes, it's time to set your cooking apart from others.
 Forget the store-bought powder and the Lemon Juice in that cute little squeeze bottle.
 With our recipe, you'll extract every drop and essence of flavor from the Lemons.

 If you look at other recipes out there, you'll see that they often call for simple syrup and just the juice of a Lemon.
 At the same time, this is all fine and wonderful.
-You're missing out on the beautiful flavor on the outside of a Lemon!
-When you zest a Lemon, you smell the beautiful aroma coming off it, so why leave out that flavor?
+You're missing out on the beautiful flavor outside of a Lemon!
+When you zest a Lemon, you smell the beautiful aroma, so why leave out that flavor?

 While simple syrup is typical in these recipes, mine involves one of the most essential ingredients to a chef… Time.
 You can't rush good cooking; let the flavorings come out of the Lemon Peel, and by the end, you'll have the most flavorful Lemonade you've ever tasted.

-If you're looking for something sweeter, you can also add a few Strawberries to add to the sweetness and add some extra color to the Lemonade.
-It's pretty interesting to watch the flavor flow down from the top; place the Strawberries on top of the Lemon Peels, and you'll see the pink color cascade down.
+If you're looking for something sweeter, add a few Strawberries to add to the sweetness and some extra color to the Lemonade.
+It's pretty interesting to watch the red coloring of the berries flow down from the top; place the Strawberries on top of the Lemon Peels, and you'll see the pink color cascade down.

-We know that with just one sip, one look at this beautiful Lemonade will want you having glass after glass.
-What I love about this Lemonade is that is has so much flavor, so much so that you can even add a touch of Seltzer Water to make it feel even lighter.
-With a delicate lemons flavor, I recommend finding Seltzer with tiny bubbles; you don't want to overpower the flavor with a loud profile.
+We know that with just one sip, one look at this beautiful Lemonade you'll want to have glass after glass of this delicious recipe.
+What I love about this Lemonade is that it has so much flavor, so much so that you can even add a touch of Seltzer Water to make it taste even lighter.
+With delicate lemon flavor, I recommend finding Seltzer with tiny bubbles; you don't want to overpower the flavor with a loud profile.

 I can't wait for you to try this recipe!
 So, let's begin cooking!